Varun988/JD_Match_Percent/README.md

 The results include the best-matching JD for each profile, along with a similarity percentage.
 User Interaction:

-Users input the JD CSV file path and up to 4 profile links.
+Users input the JD  file path and up to 4 profile links.
 The script processes the data step-by-step and outputs matching results.
 Key Features
 HuggingFace Embeddings: Used for converting textual data into vector representations.